zhiji95/Notes/Vertica.md

 8. Native integration with open source big data technologies (Kafka)
 9. Support for standard programming interface
 10. High-performance and parallel data transfer to statistical tools such as built-in machine learning algorithms.

+## Optimization:
+Integrates with Hadoop to leverage HDFS